Differentiable latent structure discovery for interpretable forecasting in clinical time series: Limitations and perspectives

-\section{Limitations and Perspectives}
+\section{Limitations and perspectives}

-The main limitation of the current implementation is that, since this study focused on developing the model’s structural assumptions, we restricted our experiments to Gaussian likelihoods.
-Although the data were standardized to roughly satisfy this assumption, more flexible likelihood formulations~\cite{chan2011generalized, bonilla2016generic, murray2018mixed, ramchandran2021latent} would be necessary to capture the heterogeneity of clinical time series and to jointly model discrete patient states, such as intubation status, missingness indicators, or mortality.
-From a structure learning perspective, however, the fully Gaussian case remains the most challenging, as it requires strong assumptions on variances for identifiability~\cite[page 138]{peters2017elements}.
+The main limitation of the current implementation is that, since this study focused on developing the model's structural assumptions, we restricted our experiments to Gaussian likelihoods.
+Although the data were standardized to roughly satisfy the Gaussian assumption, more flexible likelihood formulations \cite{chan2011generalized, bonilla2016generic, murray2018mixed, ramchandran2021latent} would be necessary to capture the heterogeneity of clinical time series and to jointly model discrete patient states, such as intubation status, missingness indicators, or mortality.
+Gaussian observational laws do not generically identify an ordered graph without structural restrictions~\cite[page 138]{peters2017elements}.
+Our result is specific to the anchored acyclic StructGP class and requires a rich observation design and identifiable noise; after internal standardization, it also requires shared raw noise and separation of the nugget.
+More broadly, continuous variables represent only a subset of EHR data \cite{neuraz2020natural, escudie2017novel}, and incorporating unstructured modalities such as clinical text and imaging would require dedicated multimodal extensions.

-Our learned graphs represent total-effect structures, where nonzero amplitude parameters in the transfer function matrix correspond to the combined direct and indirect effects between tasks.
-Because different length-scale parameters are allowed for each task, improving flexibility, the model no longer distinguishes direct from indirect effects.
-Nonetheless, this design has the desirable property that, even in large graphs, relationships do not become nearly deterministic, as occurs in structural causal models~\cite{reisach2024scale}.
+The simulation study was designed to isolate structural recovery under controlled, correctly specified conditions.
+Experiment B additionally evaluates uneven measurement densities and short observation sequences using empirical MIMIC-IV schedules, while Experiment C examines selection among incorrect candidate numbers of latent pathways.
+However, the schedules in Experiment B were sampled independently of the simulated trajectories and therefore do not reproduce informative observation processes.
+Moreover, excluding patients below the 20th percentile of measurement availability in the clinical evaluation limits conclusions for very sparse histories.
+When measurement decisions depend on unobserved clinical states, future extensions should jointly model the clinical and observation processes, for example through temporal point-process or non-Gaussian measurement-indicator likelihoods.

+The learned graph should be interpreted as a model-based ordered dependency structure, rather than as a causal graph.
+Under the stationary Gaussian assumptions, its sparsity pattern encodes ordered conditional dependencies between process components.
+In observational EHR data, however, these dependencies may reflect physiology, treatment and measurement policies, sampling resolution, or clinician responses.
+A causal interpretation would require additional assumptions concerning confounding, interventions, and the observation process that are not established in the present study.

 From a design standpoint, LP-StructGP currently faces scalability limitations.
 In practice, one must choose either a small number of latent pathways or a small number of tasks, since the feature dimension of the inter-subject component scales as $m \times k \times p$, where $m$ is the number of basis functions in the HSGP approximation, $k$ the number of tasks, and $p$ the number of latent pathways.
 A simple remedy is to assign latent pathway components only to a subset of nodes (e.g., root nodes).
 An even more appealing direction would be to restrict latent pathways to latent unobserved tasks, although inference and identifiability in that setting would be more challenging.